polyhedralpress/project-polyhedral/polyhedral/src/02-CharacterCreation.md

 The standard ability ranks array is: 15, 14, 13, 12, 10, and 8

 #### Ability Rank Bonuses
-Ability rank bonuses are applied after you've assigned ranks to your character's abilities.
-Choose one of the two following options:
+Ability rank bonuses, chosen from your background, are applied after you've assigned ranks to your character's abilities.
+Choose one of the two following options.

-- Increase one ability of your choice by 2 and a different ability of your choice increases by 1.
+### 3. Decide on your Character's Disposition
-- Three abilities of your choice each increase by 1.
+In addition to the aspects from your background, your character has a disposition.
+Your disposition reflects how your character perceives the world and carries themself.
+You can read up more on dispositions in [Chapter 5: Character Options](./05-CharacterOptions.md) and see a list common dispositions.

 ### 4. Selecting a Starting Job
 Once you have made decisions about your character's origin, disposition, and you